MsLearner-py/Food-Classification-using-YOLO11/README.md

         results[0].show()

 19. A new folder "runs" will be created.
+As we have a large dataset to process, it will take a good amount of time to get executed.
+Running on GPU would be faster.
+On CPU, in my case it took around 2 hours of time.

         runs --> classify --> predict and train

-20. In the predict folder you will get the output of the images which we have given to test from "test_images" folder.
+21. In the predict folder you will get the output of the images which we have given to test from "test_images" folder.
-21. In the train folder we will get weights (best.pt and last.pt), args, results, confusion matrixand other inferenced information.
+22. In the train folder we will get weights (best.pt and last.pt), args, results, confusion matrixand other inferenced information.

 # Output (in runs folder)
 ![confusion_matrix_normalized](https://github.com/user-attachments/assets/e2cfb7f5-8555-49e7-bac2-6fbe8927f0c5)